ROLE

 MENTAL ACTIVITIES AND REQUIREMENTS OF THIS POSITION

-LANGUAGE ABILITY: Ability to read, analyze, and interpret documents.
+Language Ability: Ability to read, analyze, and interpret documents.
 Ability to communicate clearly.

 INTENT AND FUNCTION OF JOB DESCRIPTIONS